myhdl/myhdl/doc/source/manual/conversion.rst

 converter.

 :func:`bool`
-   This function can be used to typecast an object explictly to its boolean interpretation.
+   This function can be used to typecast an object explicitly to its boolean interpretation.

 :func:`len`